 We receive a ton of email and forum posts from young people asking about certification and how to obtain employment straight out of high school.
 In this featured article, we take a look at the reasons that one might want to consider college before jumping into the working world and why seasoned veterans might want to think about getting a degree or continuing their post-secondary education.

-The reasons for going to college or to an online college will vary depending on the individual and the type of institution that they consider attending.
+The reasons for going to college will vary depending on the individual and the type of institution that they consider attending.
 Below are many of the very good reasons that young people considering a career in computers should consider this route.

 The most usual and obvious reason is because a degree can open up doors for you.
 Getting into the I.T. field is difficult when you are young with no degree or experience.
 Having a degree immediately puts you in front of many of the candidates applying for the same jobs you are.